Meghana430/Financial-Stock-Sentiment-Algorithm-/README.md

 # Financial-Stock-Sentiment-Algorithm-

-Perform a sentiment analysis using Text-Blob API
+Perform a sentiment analysis using Text-Blob API on Ebay Stocks